Product-complete tilting complexes and Cohen-Macaulay hearts: Product-complete tilting objects

-Extending the classical definition from modules to triangulated setting, we call an object $X \in \Tcal$ \newterm{product-complete} if $\Add(X)$ is closed under taking arbitrary products. \begin{lemma} If $X \in \Tcal$ is a product-complete object then $X$ is $\Sigma$-pure-injective and $\Add(X) = \Prod(X)$. \end{lemma} \begin{proof} Since $\yo$ commutes with both products and coproducts, we easily check that $\yo X$ is a product-complete module whenever $X$ is product-complete in $\Tcal$.
+Recall that $\Tcal$, being compactly generated, has all coproducts by definition and also all products by \cite[Corollary 1.18]{Nee01}.
+Extending the classical definition from modules to triangulated setting, we call an object $X \in \Tcal$ \newterm{product-complete} if $\Add(X)$ is closed under taking arbitrary products in $\Tcal$. \begin{lemma} If $X \in \Tcal$ is a product-complete object then $X$ is $\Sigma$-pure-injective and $\Add(X) = \Prod(X)$. \end{lemma} \begin{proof} Since $\yo$ commutes with both products and coproducts, we easily check that $\yo X$ is a product-complete module whenever $X$ is product-complete in $\Tcal$.
 By a straightforward generalization of \cite[Lemma~2.32]{GT12} to modules over ringoids, $\yo X$ is a $\Sigma$-pure-injective module, and therefore $X$ is $\Sigma$-pure-injective in $\Tcal$.

 By the definition of product-completeness, we have $\Prod(X) \subseteq \Add(X)$.
 The converse inclusion follows by considering the canonical pure monomorphism $X^{(\varkappa)} \to X^\varkappa$ for a cardinal $\varkappa$ and the fact that $X^{(\varkappa)}$ is pure-injective, which follows by the previous paragraph.
 This implies that $X^{(\varkappa)} \to X^\varkappa$ is a split monomorphism. \end{proof}